One of the best ways of getting around this country is by Malaysian railways.

-Train travel is safer than driving or flying and it is very reasonably priced.
-The downside is that Malaysia's 1700km or so rail network does not cover every corner of the country (there are no trains at all in Sarawak and a only a short line in Sabah).
+Train travel is safer than driving and it is very reasonably priced.
+The downside is that Malaysia's 1700km or so rail network does not cover every corner of the country (there are no trains at all in Sarawak and a only a short line in Sabah, see below).

 Let's take a look at the main Malaysian railway routes.

 From the map you can see that the main long-distance routes (operated by the national rail company, Keretapi Tanah Melayu Berhad or KTM Berhad for short), known as Intercity Routes, are arranged in a Y shape with Johor Bahru (and Singapore) at the bottom.
 Gemas is the junction where the Y forks.
 The left arm is known as the West Coast Line (also called the North-South route) and goes up the western side of Peninsular Malaysia past Kuala Lumpur, Ipoh, Penang and up to (and across) the Thai border.

 This western arm is also the route taken by the famous Eastern & Oriental Express when it is travelling the Bangkok-Singapore sector (see below for more details).

 The right arm is known as the Jungle Railway (or the East Coast Line or the East-South Route) and crosses the heavily forested heart of Peninsular Malaysia before arriving at the east coast near Kota Bharu from where it is possible to cross the Thai border and continue travelling by train through Thailand.
 From the window of your carriage on the Jungle Railway you can admire views of lush rainforest, oil palm and rubber plantations, sleepy kampungs(villages) and historic, quaint railway stations.

 Daytime and overnight trains (with sleeper carriages) are available on these longer routes.